-About Cloudflare Firewall Rules · Cloudflare Firewall Rules docs
+About Cloudflare Firewall Rules

 Get started

-Unless you are already an advanced user, review expressions and actions, which form the foundation of Firewall Rules.
+Unless you are already an advanced user, refer to Expressions and Actions to learn more about the basic elements of firewall rules.

-To get started building your own firewall rules, see Manage Firewall Rules in the dashboard.
+To get started building your own firewall rules, refer to Manage firewall rules in the dashboard .

 Those eager to dive straight into the technical details can refer to these topics: